 The Road Ahead

 One thing is evident that the suddenness of this move will definitely act as a deterrent to black marketers in the future.
 It will go a long way in limiting the circulation of black money as well.
-The immediate effect, a certain one would be culminating the fake currency in circulation thereby thwarting the funding of terrorist groups both from outside the borders and the insurgents groups inside, including those in the North East region as well as the ones along the Bihar-Chattisgarh-Orissa belt and further down.
-In longer run the government aims to also move the economy from increasingly being cash based to cashless, creating a more fair system where taxation also eases with a wider reach.
+The immediate effect, a certain one would be culminating the fake currency in circulation thereby thwarting the funding of terrorist groups both from outside the borders and the insurgents' groups inside, including those in the North East region as well as the ones along the Bihar-Chattisgarh-Orissa belt and further down.
+In the longer run, the government aims to also move the economy from increasingly being cash based to cashless, creating a more fair system where taxation also eases with a wider reach.
 A cashless economy seems to be the way forward however in a country where every transaction is more or less cash based this transition too seems like a mammoth task.
-Terming the move to demonetize high value notes as "masterstroke", industry body Confederation of Indian Industry (CII) said it expects economy to emerge much stronger after a short period of some pain when it adjusts to the sudden withdrawal of cash.
+Terming the move to demonetize high-value notes as "masterstroke", industry body Confederation of Indian Industry (CII) said it expects the economy to emerge much stronger after a short period of some pain when it adjusts to the sudden withdrawal of cash.
 CII in a statement said the prevalence of cash use has also made India prone to high inflation, adding corruption and excessive cash use tends to erode the purchasing power of money.
-Prime Minister Modi has also warned that he would wreck more havoc on the black money camp and that the next step in his war on “black money” and corruption would be a crackdown on benami properties.
+Prime Minister Modi has also warned that he would wreck more havoc on the black money camp and that the next step in his war on “black money” and corruption would be a crackdown on benami (unregistered) properties.
 A herculean challenge lies ahead of government is this transition period of currency replacement as things don't seem to be as smooth as they were expected.